aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 What the system is?
 People often see the GUI and think that the GUI is the system.
 They define the a in terms of the GUI, so they believe that they should see the GUI start working immediately.
 They fail to realize a critically important principle: **the IO is irrelevant**.

 We often see about the behavior of the system in terms of the behavior of the IO.
 Your experience is dominated by the interface: the screen, the mouse, the buttons and the sounds.
-But there is a model behind that interface – a sophisticated set of data structures and functions – driving it.
+But there is a model behind that interface – a sophisticated set of data structures and FNs – driving it.
 More importantly, that model does not need the interface.
 It would happily execute its duties, modelling all the events in the game without the game ever being displayed on the screen. **The GUI does not matter to the model – the BRs.**

 ```mermaid
 graph BT